geoffreylewis/personal_profile_page/README.md

 ## Acknowledgements

 I'd like to thank Team Treehouse for providing a great project idea through their "Front End Web Development" techdegree.
+This whole process has been an extremely valuable learning experience for me.